flutter/website/src/docs/development/platform-integration/platform-views.md

 This page discusses how to host your own native components within a Flutter app.

-## Hybrid composition on Android
+## Android

+Flutter supports two modes: Virtual displays and Hybrid composition.

-Hybrid composition on Android is enabled by default, and only requires API level 19 (instead of API level 20, as the previous version required).
+In 1.22, Hybrid composition is enabled by default, and only requires API level 19 (instead of API level 20, which the previous version required).
 Also, these updates fix all known keyboard, and accessibility issues for Android views.